 Unfortunately, there is no consensus about exactly when world industrializing started and precisely what the average temperature was at that time.
 Jonathan Amos, writing for BBC News, concluded that

 most researchers use the temperature during the interval 1850 to 1900 CE as their reference point.
 The most recent UK Met Office analysis indicates that the average Earth temperature during 2016 was "around 1.1C" above this baseline."
 However, a paper in the Bulletin of the American Meteorological Society (BAMS) suggested that the years 1720 to 1800 should be used instead.
 4

 The Agreement automatically entered into force on 2016-NOV-04, when 147 countries out of the 197 parties to the convention (75%) had ratified it.

-Only two countries in the entire world refused to join the agreement:
+Only two countries in the entire world refused to join the agreement in 2016:

 At the G7 Summit in Taormina, Sicily during late 2017-MAY, representatives of six of the seven member countries reaffirmed their commitment to the Paris Agreement.
 They were Canada, France, Germany, Italy, Japan and the United Kingdom.
 The only exception was the United States; President Trump was present at the Summit, but declined to give his support.

 The governors of California, Connecticut, Massachusetts, New York, and Rhode Island, Vermont, and Washington anticipated that President Trump might decide to pull the U.S. out of the Paris Agreement.
 They joined together to continue their work to meet the Agreement's targets independently of any action by the federal government.
 Together, these seven states represent almost 15% of the country’s emissions.
 Of the seven governors, two are Republican: Charlie Baker in Massachusetts and Phil Scott in Vermont!